-- 1. Notify the selling dealer in writing within thirty (30) days after the discovery of any claimed defect. - 2.
-You may be required to transport the boat, at your expense, to an authorized dealership or service facility for their inspection and/or repair.
+- Notify the selling dealer, in writing, within thirty (30) days of the discovery of any claimed defect. - You may be required to transport the boat, at your expense, to an authorized dealership or service facility for their inspection and/or repair.

-3. Nautique reserves the right to require further evaluation and/or information regarding a warranty claim against a boat prior to its repair as well as designate the place of repair.
+Nautique reserves the right to require further evaluation and/or information regarding a warranty claim against a boat prior to its repair as well as designate the place of repair.